Royal Free London NHS Foundation Trust: Organisation

-The Trust has a board of directors comprising eleven statutory members including the chairman (currently Mark Lam) and Chief Executive (currently Caroline Clarke) of the Trust.
-The role of the Board is to consider the key strategic and managerial issues facing the Trust in carrying out its statutory and other functions.
-The Chief Executive is responsible for the overall performance of the executive functions of the Trust.
+The trust has a board of directors comprising eleven statutory members including the chairman (currently Mark Lam) and Chief Executive (currently Peter Landstrom) of the trust.
+The role of the Board is to consider the key strategic and managerial issues facing the trust in carrying out its statutory and other functions.
+The Chief Executive is responsible for the overall performance of the executive functions of the trust.

-The Trust also has a council of governors which is responsible for working with the board of directors to produce plans for the future development of the trust; and receiving, at a public meeting, copies of the trust's annual accounts, auditor's reports and annual reports.
-The council of governors is composed of 25 members, of whom 6 are elected members from the public constituency, 5 are elected members from the staff constituency and 7 are elected members from the patient constituency.
+The trust also has a council of governors which is responsible for working with the board of directors to produce plans for the future development of the trust.
+It's also in charge of receiving, at a public meeting, copies of the trust's annual accounts, auditor's reports, and annual reports.
+The council of governors is composed of 25 members, of whom 6 are elected members from the public constituency, 5 are elected members from the staff constituency, and 7 are elected members from the patient constituency.

-Hospital chain

-In July 2016 David Sloman, the previous Chief Executive, took over as "interim accountable officer" at North Middlesex University Hospital NHS Trust as part of the Royal Free's hospital chain project.
-One of the trust's directors is also taking over as Chief Executive at West Hertfordshire Hospitals NHS Trust.

 Performance

-When the trust took over Barnet and Chase Farm Hospitals Trust in 2014 it discovered a large backlog of patients waiting for elective treatment that year.
-By April 2015 the trust had reviewed 7,174 patients who have now received treatment.
+When the trust took over Barnet and Chase Farm Hospitals Trust in 2014, it discovered a large backlog of patients waiting for elective treatment that year.
+By April 2015, the trust had reviewed 7,174 patients who have now received treatment.
 The review concluded that one patient "may have experienced serious harm" and 39 patients had "potentially" suffered "moderate harm", and 68 patients may have suffered "low harm".
-1,541 patients were sent to private providers since July 2014, predominately for endoscopy and ear, nose and throat treatments.
+1,541 patients were sent to private providers since July 2014, predominately for endoscopy and ear, nose, and throat treatments.

-In November 2014 the trust started a project to scan 750,000 documents using Kodak scanners as part of its move to paper free working.
-Business process outsourcing firm MISL are scanning partners in an operation which will take more than a year.
-It is hoped to analyse data of patients to identify previously unknown trends about medical conditions.
+In November 2014, the trust started a project to scan 750,000 documents using Kodak scanners as part of its move to paper free working.
+Business process outsourcing firm MISL was scanning partner in an operation which would take more than a year.
+The project aimed at analysing data of patients to identify previously unknown trends about medical conditions.

 The trust has access to patients' GP records in the Urgent Care Centre run by Haverstock Healthcare in its A&E department using the EMIS Web integrated clinical IT system.
 This enables the majority of patients to be sent home with written information on self care or referred to a pharmacy.

 The trust reported that vacancies had reached 1/6 of the nursing workforce in July 2015.